Search for low-mass dijet resonances using trigger-level jets with the ATLAS detector in $pp$ collisions at $\sqrt{s}=13$ TeV: Event selection

 \section{Event selection}

 The dijet event selection for this analysis is similar to the one used in Ref.~\cite{EXOT-2016-21}.
-Events must contain at least two \triggerlevel jets, each one with $\pt > 85$~\GeV\ and $|\eta|<2.8$.
+Events must contain at least two \triggerlevel jets with $|\eta|<2.8$.
 The leading \triggerlevel jet must have either $\pT > 185\ \GeV$ or $\pT > 220\ \GeV$ for the $\ET>75$~\GeV\ and $\ET>100$~\GeV\ L1 trigger selections, respectively; this ensures that the L1 triggers are fully efficient.
-Events that contain jets induced by calorimeter noise bursts, beam-induced background or cosmic rays are rejected using the same criteria as in Ref.~\cite{ATLAS-CONF-2015-029}, but omitting the track-based charged fraction selection, which has a negligible effect for this analysis.
+The second leading jet must have a $\pT > 85\ \GeV$.
+Events that contain jets induced by calorimeter noise bursts, beam-induced background or cosmic rays are rejected using the same criteria as in Ref.~\cite{ATLAS-CONF-2015-029}, but omitting the track-based charged fraction selection, which is not available for \triggerlevel jets.
+This has a negligible effect for this analysis, since most of these backgrounds are already removed by requiring two central jets, as described below.
 The efficiency and purity of jets passing the selection are measured with a tag-and-probe method using data events with the full detector information.
 The \triggerlevel jet reconstruction efficiency is 100\% for jets with $\pT >85$~\GeV.
 The fraction of \triggerlevel jets that are not reconstructed and selected offline is below 0.1\%.

 This analysis searches for a dijet resonance with a mass between 450~\GeV\ and 1800~\GeV{}.
 Two different selection criteria are used for different but overlapping ranges of the \mjj\ spectrum.
 To search for resonances with 700~\GeV~$ < \mjj <$~1800~\GeV, events are required to have $|\yStar| < 0.6$, where $\yStar = (y_1-y_2)/2$ and $y_1$ and $y_2$ are the rapidities of the highest- and second-highest-\pT\ \triggerlevel jets.
 To search for lower-mass resonances, with $\mjj > 450$~\GeV, events with $|\yStar| < 0.3$ are selected from the smaller data sample requiring a L1 jet with $\ET>75$~\GeV{}.
 The more stringent choice of $|\yStar| < 0.3$ selects higher-\pT{} jets at a given invariant mass and thus provides a mass distribution that is unbiased by the leading-jet selection from $\mjj = 450$~\GeV.